Hummingbird food is easy to make!

 1/4 cup sugar/1 cup water

-Instructions for Hummingbird Food:
+Instructions for Homemade Hummingbird Food:

 Pour sugar and water in an appropriate sized saucepan.
 Bring solution to a boil to slow spoilage and kill bacteria.
 Stir until sugar is dissolved.
 Allow to cool completely before use.
 Fill your feeders with just enough ‘nectar’ to last 2-3 days.